augieschwer/home-networking-monitoring/README.md

 Access Web UI at `http://localhost:8086` and login with `admin` and obtained password.

+Navigate to the token creation page, something like: `http://localhost:8086/orgs/8297527383771a6b/load-data/tokens`

+##### Telegraf

-Navigate to the token creation page, something like: `http://localhost:8086/orgs/8297527383771a6b/load-data/tokens` and generate a token that can write to the `default` bucket; copy this to your Telegraf configuration.
+Generate a token that can write to the `default` bucket; copy this to your Telegraf configuration.

+##### Grafana

+Generate a token that can read from the `default` bucket; copy this to your Grafana configuration.

 ### Telegraf